U14-3 Green 2021

 In the dying seconds of the third quarter, Toby flew to take a goal-saving contested mark.
 A big statement right there.

 Henry was superb in the midfield all day, and powered ahead in the last term with some dashing runs.
-Nic’s fierce tackling didn’t let up for a second… another huge running effort from him.
+Nick’s fierce tackling didn’t let up for a second… another huge running effort from him.

 Riley did a great job crunching the numbers all day, and reported 13 tackles, 27 marks and one hot dog with sauce.
 We hope to see him back on the field soon.